scyberlife/MultiSiteUserScraper/README.md

 python main.py
 ```

-Then go to where 'USERNAME' is the username you want to find.:
+Then go to where 'USERNAME' is the username you want to find:
 ```html
 http://localhost:5000/search?username=<USERNAME>
 ```